 WHY IS BAND CAMP WEEK A NON-NEGOTIABLE COMMITMENT IN ORDER TO JOIN THE MARCHING BAND?

-We regret that students who cannot attend band camp in its entirety, and new students who cannot attend both the entire band camp week and at least one full week of pre-camp cannot be in the Marching Band.
+We regret that students who cannot attend the band camp week in its entirety, and new students who cannot attend both the entire band camp week and at least one full week of pre-camp cannot be in the Marching Band.
 Below is an explanation as to how we’ve come to that policy over the past 10+ years, and why it is our only non-negotiable for membership in the organization.

 Our program is structured in a way that breaks down as many barriers to participation as possible.
 Over the years, we’ve moved band camp from an away location that used to cost families hundreds of dollars every summer, to having camp at the Middle School where there is no cost.
 We’ve moved away from doing competitions which monopolize the weekends of our students and their families during the fall.
 We’ve lightened our rehearsal schedule during the first weeks of school because a heavy rehearsal schedule was not conducive to students being able to start their school year with any degree of normalcy in their schedules.
 It was also not conducive to allowing students to explore their other interests in other extra-curricular areas.
 We believe strongly in the educational experience students receive in Marching Band—both musically, and in ways that have nothing to do with the music—and these changes to the way the program runs were and remain necessary to allow for the largest number of students possible to become involved.